 As great as back squats are for strength, general fitness, and body composition, sometimes they just don’t work for a person.
 Maybe they cause knee, shoulder, or wrist pain.
 Maybe someone’s body proportions aren’t conducive to proper back squatting.
 Maybe their legs are too long to achieve good depth without compromising position.
 While there are dozens of articles imploring you to mobilize this or that joint and work out the kinks in this or that muscle so that the back squat will work, and those can be very informative and helpful, some people just don’t want to back squat.
 For whatever reason, it doesn’t work for them.

-Absolutely not.
 Plenty of other knee flexion exercises are worth doing.
 Let’s take a look at some of the best alternatives.

 Goblet squats are easier on most bodies than back squats for two reasons: less weight is used (because you have to hold it in your hands at chin level) and they promote a more “natural” squatting technique.
 To perform a goblet squat, you hold a weight (kettlebell, weight plate, dumbbell, small child) at chin level, stay tall, and squat down between your legs while maintaining an upright torso.
 Many seasoned strength coaches use the goblet squat to teach beginners how to squat because it’s so intuitive.